Tokata Iron Eyes’ parents reveal ‘nightmare’ of Ezra Miller’s cult-like control

-‘My family is living a nightmare’: Ezra Miller has cult-like control over Tokata Iron Eyes, parents tell The Independent
+Ezra Miller has cult-like control over Tokata Iron Eyes, parents tell The Independent: ‘I know where it ends’

 Tokata Iron Eyes’ parents tell Bevan Hurley they fear the 18-year-old’s life is in danger.
 ‘I’ve seen this type of trainwreck before, I know where it ends,’ Chase Iron Eyes says